-The instructors for this course were seven internationally known scientists and engineers, who have been active contributors to the LENR field for all or much of its history.
+The instructors for the course in 2011 were seven internationally known scientists and engineers, who have been active contributors to the LENR field for all or much of its history.
 They are listed in the order they appeared in the course.

 David J. Nagel, PhD, is a Research Professor at The George Washington University and CEO of NUCAT Energy LLC.
 He has contributed to this field as a scientist and manager since its origins in 1989.
 Dave participated in all 16 of the International Conferences on Cold Fusion (ICCF), and chaired ICCF-14.
 His primary activity has been and remains writing technical articles on LENR.

 Michael E. Melich, PhD, has been a Research Professor at the Naval Postgraduate School since 1985 and focuses on potential technology breakthroughs of great importance to national defense.
 From the 1989 Fleischmann-Pons announcement, Mike has done research and published papers on LENR.
 He has attended all 16 of the ICCF and co-chaired ICCF-14.

 Michael C.H.
 McKubre, PhD, is Director of the Energy Research Center at SRI International.
 He has been active in this field as an experimentalist since 1989.
 Mike researched the palladium deuterium system from 1978.
 He presented at all 16 of the International Conferences on Cold Fusion, and was co-chairman of ICCF-4.
 His primary expertise includes electrochemical kinetics, metal-hydrogen systems and calorimetry.